conan-io/docs/devtools/running_packages.rst

 This recipe has the following characteristics:

 - It includes the ``Hello/0.1@user/testing`` package as ``build_requires``.
-  That means that it will be used to build this "HelloRun" package, but once the "HelloRun" package is built, it will not be necessary to retrieve it.
+  That means that it will be used to build this `HelloRun` package, but once the `HelloRun` package is built, it will not be necessary to retrieve it.
 - It is using ``imports()`` to copy from the dependencies, in this case, the executable
 - It is using the ``keep_imports`` attribute to define that imported artifacts during the ``build()`` step (which